-- Provide public employment services and collaborate with the Presidency's Program Management Office, the UIF, other departments to support work seekers.
-PES will contribute through: - Registering 900 000 work seekers on ESSA by 31 March 2024 - Registering 110 000 work opportunities on the employment services of South Africa database system by 31 March 2024 - Providing employment counselling to 250 000 work seekers by 31 March 2024 - Filling 60 000 registered employment opportunities by 31 March 2024 - Conclude 24 partnership agreements with various stake holders, by 31 March 2024 - Make recommendations on the proposed National Employment Policy and priority sub-theme on National Labour Migration and related amendments to the Employment Services Act 2014 by 31 March 2024. - Develop frameworks for the provision of interventions, funding transfers and monitoring use of allocated funds to promote employment in: - Supported Employment Factories to increase employment levels of Persons with Disabilities - Non-governmental organisations through subsiding incomes of Persons with Disabilities that they employ - The Public Sector through re-imbursements to the Compensation Fund for administration services for public sector medical claims - The private and public sector through productivity promotion and Turn Around Solutions initiated by Productivity South Africa - The public sector through re-imbursement of UIF Claims that were payable to the public servants - In the Public sector through providing employment for young people and Pathway management across participating departments as part of Departmental contribution towards Presidential Youth Employment initiative.
+Provide public employment services and collaborate with the Presidency's Program Management Office, the UIF, other departments to support work-seekers.
+PES will contribute through:

+- Registering 900 000 work-seekers on ESSA by 31 March 2024 - Registering 110 000 work opportunities on the employment services of South Africa database system by 31 March 2024 - Providing employment counselling to 250 000 work-seekers by 31 March 2024 - Filling 60 000 registered employment opportunities by 31 March 2024 - Conclude 24 partnership agreements with various stake holders, by 31 March 2024 - Make recommendations on the proposed National Labour Migration Policy and the Employment Services Amendment Bill by 31 March 2024. - Conduct 9 Job and or Career Fairs, 1 per province by 31 March 2024. - Develop frameworks for the provision of interventions, funding transfers and monitoring use of allocated funds to promote employment in: - " Supported Employment Factories to increase employment levels of Persons with Disabilities - " Non-governmental organisations through subsiding incomes of Persons with Disabilities that they employ - " The Public Sector through re-imbursements to the Compensation Fund for administration services for public sector medical claims - " The private and public sector through productivity promotion and Turn Around Solutions initiated by Productivity South Africa - " The public sector through re-imbursement of UIF Claims that were payable to the public servants - " In the Public sector through providing employment for young people and Pathway management across participating departments as part of Departmental contribution towards Presidential Youth Employment initiative.